kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret_azure.md

 ### Synopsis

 Create an Azure secret with the given name.
-The format of the secret data is:
+The format of the secret data is: `{"azure" : [api-keys]}`
-`{"azure" : [api-keys jwt]}`

 ```
 glooctl create secret azure [flags]